Understanding Practifi Protect

 Dashboards This dashboard helps you track dashboard adoption and performance.
 Corresponds to the Dashboard event type.

-Lightning Adoption Many of Practifi's components are built on the Lightning framework, and as such, you can use this dashboard to see how users interact with Practifi on desktop and mobile devices.
+Lightning Adoption Many of Practifi's components are built on the Lightning framework, so you can use this dashboard to see how users interact with Practifi on desktop and mobile devices.
 Corresponds to the Lightning Interaction and Lightning Page View event types.

 Login-As This dashboard lets you see which admins are using the login-as feature and on which user accounts.
 Corresponds to the Login As event type.